fahlerile/srp/README.md

 - [x] Use `const` in function declarations where needed
 - [x] Reorder arguments in drawcalls
 - [ ] Add realloc and etc. functions for buffer objects (see OpenGL for reference)
+- [ ] Should I avoid heap allocation in `srpNew...` and use a pointer to a user pre-allocated buffer?
+- [ ] Rename enum members to avoid namespace pollution

 ## What I learned
 This is a section specially for my portfolio, so feel free to skip it.
 Well, I learned: